-This product is suitable for investors who are seeking: Scheme Riskometer Benchmark Riskometer NIFTY 500 Mullticap 50:25:25 To generate Capital appreciation.
-To invest in a portfolio of Large Cap, Mid Cap and Small Cap Companies.
+This product is suitable for investors who are seeking: Scheme Riskometer Benchmark Riskometer To generate Capital appreciation To invest in a portfolio of Large Cap, Mid Cap and Small Cap Companies.
 Investors understand that their principal will be at very high risk.
 Investors understand that their principal will be at very high risk.
+Nifty 500 TRI

-\ Investors should consult their financial advisers if in doubt about whether the product is suitable for them.
+Investors should consult their financial advisers if in doubt about whether the product is suitable for them.
 Offer of Units of Rs.
-10 each during the New Fund Offer and Continuous offer for Units at NAV based prices guant Mutual Fund quant Money Managers Limited quant Capital Trustee Limited
+10 each during the New Fund Offer and Continuous offer for Units at NAV based prices.

-Name of Mutual Fund
+Name of Mutual Fund : quant Mutual Fund

-Name of Asset Management Company

-Name of Trustee Company
+Name of Asset Management Company : quant Money Managers Limited Name of Trustee Company : quant Capital Trustee Limited www.guantmutual.com